Daniel Orac

 Daniel Orac (born 6 April 1985) is a former Romanian professional footballer who played as a winger.
-He played 115 times in Liga I, and also played in the Greek Super League for Panthrakikos.
+He played 115 times in Liga I, and also played in the Super League Greece for Panthrakikos.
 His uncle is Costel Orac who was also a footballer.

 Club career

 Pandurii Târgu Jiu

 After an unsuccessful year at Universitatea Craiova Orac joined Pandurii Târgu Jiu.
 After a falling out with manager Sorin Cârţu he was first loaned to CSM Râmnicu Vâlcea and the then terminated his contract.

 Panthrakikos

-Orac played for Panthrakikos F.C. in the Greek Super League in season 2009–2010.
+Orac played for Panthrakikos in the Super League Greece in season 2009–2010.

 Return to Pandurii

 He returned to Pandurii Târgu Jiu after just one year away.

 CSMS Iași

 In July 2011 Orac joined Liga II side CSMS Iași due to a close relationship with manager Marius Baciu.